 The following day, Tuesday, July 23, it poured rain all day.

 If it’s true Gerry got lost, God knows the terrors she experienced while awaiting the end.
 She undoubtedly heard the helicopters whirring overhead.
 Maybe she also heard distant bloodhounds.
 Hopefully her final hours were peaceful.

 But there are many gnawing unknowns.
 The Appalachian Trail is well-marked, and Inchworm was an experienced hiker, having trod the southern half of the AT and most of the northern half.
 If she chose the wrong trail at some point, why didn’t she backtrack?
 Didn’t she have a GPS, or compass and map to use once she got lost?
 Why did she pitch her tent in such a thick, inaccessible patch of forest?
 Didn’t she have enough food and water to last for at least several days, more than enough time to relocate the main trail?
 Didn’t she have dry matches to create a smoke fire?
 Was she able to write a last message?
-Have authorities kept this under wraps?
-Why didn’t they gain permission to search the military grounds?

 Another mystery: at the beginning of the investigation, police reported a strange phone call to the Stratton Motel, where George Largay was staying.
 The receptionist claimed an unidentified person called saying that Gerry was delayed and would be arriving late.
 This call came on Wednesday, when only her husband knew she was missing.